flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Entering the 80s, ministerial interests within the new British government led to the creation of a project aimed at uplifting computer literacy in schools [@cpu-clp].
 Thanks to Acorn's upcoming 'Proton' home computer, the company was awarded the contract to build an affordable computer that would realise the government's vision.
 The result was the **BBC Micro** (nicknamed the *Beeb*), which enjoyed significant success among schools, teachers, and pupils.
 Inside the Micro, Acorn incorporated an avant-garde **'Tube' interface** that could expand the computer with a **second processor**.
 This paved the way for Acorn's next big investment.

 During the development of their next product, this time enterprise-focused, Acorn did not find a suitable CPU to succeed the 6502.
 Pressure to innovate in the face of Japanese and American competition, coupled with unfortunate planning, placed Acorn in a troubled financial state.
 Thus, a new division in Acorn was tasked to produce a compelling CPU.
 To work around Acorn's recent constraints, the CPU team based their architecture on the teachings of a research paper called **The Case for the Reduced Instruction Set Computer** [@cpu-patterson] and its prototype, the **RISC CPU** [@cpu-furber].
 Finally, in 1985, Acorn delivered the **ARM1 CPU** as a Tube module for the BBC Micro, although it was marketed solely for R&D purposes.
-It won't be until 1987, with the introduction of the first **Acorn Archimedes** computer, that ARM chips (by then, the ARM2 CPU) would take a central role.
+It wouldn't be until 1987, with the introduction of the first **Acorn Archimedes** computer, that ARM chips (by then, the ARM2 CPU) would take a central role.

 #### A new CPU venture {.tab}